-This chapter provides a general overview of how to configure the terminal emulator software on your IBM compatible personal computer or Macintosh computer for use as a system console with the Challenge S server.
-It also describes the steps to start WebFORCE Internet Gateway.
+This chapter provides a general overview of how to configure the terminal emulator software on your IBM compatible personal computer or Macintosh computer for use as a system console with the Internet Gateway server.
+It also describes the steps to start and begin to use WebFORCE Internet Gateway software.